jessepav/lacygoill-wiki-backup/floating_point.md

-# What's the meaning of the acronym IEEE?

-Institute for Electrical and Electronics Enginners.

-## How is it pronounced?

-“I triple E.”

-##
+# Numbers In Math
-# What does it mean for a set to be “countable”?
+## What does it mean for a set to be “countable”?

 Intuitively:

-You can count/enumerate its  elements from one of them to any  other in a finite amount of time.
+You can count/enumerate its  elements from one of them to any  other in a finite amount of time (this definition implies/needs the existence of an order).

 The set of real numbers, for example, is UNcountable because you can't enumerate all the numbers from 0 to 1 in a finite amount of time.